Compute

 Container Protection Restrictions

-HSS can protect Huawei Cloud cluster containers, third-party cloud cluster containers, and IDC cluster containers.
-The following table describes the types of containers that can be protected.
+HSS can protect Huawei Cloud cluster containers, third-party cloud cluster containers, and on-premises IDC cluster containers.
+For details about the supported container types, see Table 1.

 Table 1 Container protection restrictions